chrisjsewell/ipypublish/README.md

 template = create_tplx([dict1,dict2])
 ```

 would show a, then b.
-But, if you want to redefine a particular(s) section;
+But, if you want to redefine a particular section(s);

 ```python
 dict1 = {'notebook_input':'a'}